Contra Costa DA: Antioch, Pittsburg Police Officers Under Investigation For 'Crimes Of Moral Turpitude'

 ANTIOCH (CBS SF) – The Contra Costa County District Attorney’s office on Friday announced details about a criminal investigation involving officers with both the Antioch and Pittsburg police departments.

-In a written statement, the DA’s office said prosecutors working with the FBI conducted what they described as “court-authorized law enforcement activity” at multiple locations on Wednesday.READ MORE: No March Miracle: Bay Area, California Remains In Drought As End Of Rainy Season Arrives
+In a written statement, the DA’s office said prosecutors working with the FBI conducted what they described as “court-authorized law enforcement activity” at multiple locations on Wednesday.READ MORE: Food Bank of Contra Costa & Solano Launches '2 Million Meal Challenge'

 Prosecutors said the investigation involves a “broad range of offenses” and involve “crimes of moral turpitude.”
 No further details about the offenses were available.